AACSB Alliance Member | Advisors to Dow 30 & Global 1000 Boards

 Actively investing to adapt legacy models.
 AI is a powerful optimizer for existing operations, with balanced growth and shareholder return strategies.

-Walmart, Home Depot, Goldman Sachs, Johnson & Johnson, Merck, Caterpillar, American Express, Travelers, Cisco, IBM, McDonald's, Procter & Gamble, Coca-Cola, Disney, Nike, Sherwin-Williams
+Walmart, Home Depot, JPMorgan Chase, Goldman Sachs, Johnson & Johnson, Merck, UnitedHealth Group, Caterpillar, American Express, Cisco, IBM, McDonald's, Procter & Gamble, Coca-Cola, Disney, Nike, Sherwin-Williams, Travelers

 Laggards (3 companies)